 - Subverted in Eat Lead: The Return of Matt Hazard, Matt Hazard, a sentient, videogame character, is helped in his fight for survival by mousy female programmer named QA, whose ingame avatar is colored blue.
 She berates Matt for both his old one-liners and for hitting on her.
 Later, QA reappears colored red, and comparatively sassy.
 After a few mess-ups, blue QA finally reappears, and red QA tells Matt he has to figure which one is real.
 Matt, being experienced with several game genres and is, by consequence, incredbly genre-savvy, makes a comment to red QA to the effect "Oh come on.
 I knew you were the evil twin a long time ago."

-- The usual variant is inverted in the BL comic 'Paradox,' when Tommy is possessed by a soul-eating demon.
+- The usual variant is inverted in Paradox, when Tommy is possessed by a soul-eating demon.
 Dake realises something is off because Tommy's reaction to an offer of sex is 'maybe later,' after he'd been trying to get into Dake's pants for the last couple of chapters.

-- In The Order of the Stick, the evil twin variant is used when Elan, a good natured naive bard is framed and swapped with his evil twin brother Nale who proceeds to attempt to woo Haley (with aims to murder her at the height of passion, who had up to this point had a hidden crush on Elan.
-Haley notices that the startling change in behavior including the initiative he takes in arranging a romantic date, but ignores her instincts (and that of her inner personalities).
+- In The Order of the Stick, the evil twin variant is used when Elan, a good-natured naive bard is framed and swapped with his evil twin brother Nale, who proceeds to attempt to woo Haley, with aims to murder her at the height of passion, since she, up to this point, had a hidden crush on Elan.
+Haley notices the startling change in behavior, including the initiative he takes in arranging a romantic date, but ignores her instincts (and that of her inner personalities).

 - When Homer Simpson was kidnapped and replaced by a lookalike with an obvious German accent and no understanding of Homer's personality in extended Parody of The Prisoner, it's squickily implied that his offer of "efficient German sex" is what keeps Marge from realizing anything is amiss for several months.